qliu-svg/BHEOpt_v1.0/README.md

 # BHEOpt V1.0

-**BHEOpt** is an open-source software tool (with a web-based GUI) for long-term temperature-disturbance simulation and constrained thermal-load optimization of clustered borehole heat exchanger (BHE) fields under site-specific hydrothermal conditions, including advective heat transport associated with groundwater flow.
+**BHEOpt** is an open-source software tool (with a web-based GUI) for long-term temperature disturbance simulation and constrained thermal-load optimization of clustered borehole heat exchanger (BHE) fields under site-specific hydrothermal conditions, including advective heat transport induced by groundwater flow.

 The software supports: